fluencelabs/p2p-fileshare/README.md

 <img align="right" width="350" src="https://raw.githubusercontent.com/fluencelabs/p2p-fileshare/readme/p2p-fileshare.png"/>

 ## Why

-To demonstrate how Fluence can be used to develop a simple serverless application.
-It shows that even simple functions can manage complex backends like IPFS to make something useful to end-users.
+To demonstrate how Fluence can be used to develop a simple p2p application.
+It shows how to compose complex backends (like IPFS) to make something useful to end-users.

 ## What